GregoryPrograms/SC2-Python/README.md

 # Takes a unit from the build queue and builds that unit.
 def build_units(unit):

-# @param drone_func Function to build a drone from available larvae.
+# @param drone_func: Function to build a drone from available larvae.
 # Makes a new drone.
 def build_worker(drone_func):

-# research
-# @param research_func Function to start researching
+# @param research_func: Function to start researching
 # Starts research on the next thing in the research queue.
 def research(research_func):

-# View control

 # chooses x and y location to move to.
 Allows bot to see more
 def moveview(x, y):

-# @param obs The observation maps
+# @param obs: The observation maps
 # Looks for enemies, and attacks them.
 def attack(obs):